Beyond protected areas: ecology and conservation in communal and private lands of Kenya

 Science into management

-I have designed a Shiny app to help managers visualize the results and make decisions on the ground related to livestock management, fence deployment and their effects on herbivore species richness and landscape connectivity.
+I have designed a Shiny app to help managers visualize the results of our studies and make decisions on the ground related to livestock management, fence deployment and their effects on herbivore species richness and landscape connectivity, and species abundance.

-Click on the image to explore the app.
+Click on the images to explore the apps.

 Technical capacity building